-- 1 folks in the community about what this would mean - for them as far as an opportunity to have a safe - access to the Park, not only for recreation for - 4 themselves and for their children, for their - 5 grandchildren, but also for a great way to - 6 commute to work.
-Many folks in this neighborhood - 7 are very close to Rock Creek Park Trail, which - 8 has access to many parts of the city.
-Many - 9 residents of Ward 3 have no access, safe access - to access the Park, both on foot or bike, and - 11 this would really move to correct some of that - deficiency. - I really would like to support Option 4, - 14 especially the opportunity for uphill cyclists to - 15 have the ability to ride that road without - 16 putting their selves in danger.
-An uphill - climbing lane, even though it's 4 feet, the - 18 current standards should have them be 5 feet, as - 19 DDOT recommends to AASHTO, but a 4-foot bike - 20 lane, never the less, would provide both a smooth - 21 flow of cyclists but also traffic. - 22 As many of you know who use the Park,
+The Mayor also has a sustainability D.C. plan, which hopes to change the way that we get to work to 75 percent non-motorized folks in the community about what this would mean 1 for them as far as an opportunity to have a safe 2 access to the Park, not only for recreation for 3 themselves and for their children, for their 4 grandchildren, but also for a great way to 5 commute to work.
+Many folks in this neighborhood 6 are very close to Rock Creek Park Trail, which 7 has access to many parts of the city.
+Many 8 residents of Ward 3 have no access, safe access to access the Park, both on foot or bike, and 10 11 this would really move to correct some of that deficiency.
+12 I really would like to support Option 4, 13 especially the opportunity for uphill cyclists to 14 have the ability to ride that road without 15 putting their selves in danger.
+An uphill 16 climbing lane, even though it's 4 feet, the 17 current standards should have them be 5 feet, as 18 DDOT recommends to AASHTO, but a 4-foot bike 19 lane, never the less, would provide both a smooth 20 flow of cyclists but also traffic.
+21 22 As many of you know who use the Park,